amazon-ion/ion-schema/docs/isl-2-0/spec.md

 A schema consists of a schema version marker `$ion_schema_2_0` followed by an optional schema header, zero or more type definitions, and an optional schema footer.
 The schema header is a struct, annotated with `schema_header`, with an optional `imports` field for leveraging types from other schemas.
-The schema header may also have an optional `user_fields` field that is used to declared reserved symbols that are to be used for open content fields.
+The schema header may also have an optional `user_reserved_fields` field that is used to declared reserved symbols that are to be used for open content fields.
 The schema footer is a struct that it annotated with `schema_footer`.
 While a header and footer are both optional, a footer is required if a header is present (and vice-versa).
 A schema may not have more than one header or more than one footer.